PAL Sessions for Spring '16

 - Research shows that students who attend and participate in PAL 10 or more times in a semester can raise their grade by up to one whole letter

-- Form your own, taking into account these tips from Duke University: How to Form a Successful Study Group
+- Form your own; read these tips from Duke University: How to Form a Successful Study Group

 - Consider Open Study: an online study group for anyone